OmriBarZik/cywp/README.md

 #### `wp`
-the wp task create a [wp-cli container](https://hub.docker.com/_/wordpress) that connect to the wordpress container, execute the given commands with the `wp` prefix and return the stdout and stderr. wp-cli contianer is a normal wordpress container with the [wp-cli](https://wp-cli.org/) tool available. for more more info about how to use wp cli please see the [documentation site](https://developer.wordpress.org/cli/commands/)
+the wp task create a [wp-cli container](https://hub.docker.com/_/wordpress) that connect to the wordpress container, execute the given commands with the `wp` prefix and return the stdout and stderr. wp-cli contianer is a normal wordpress container with the [wp-cli](https://wp-cli.org/) tool available. for more more info about how to use wp cli please see the [WP CLI documentation site](https://developer.wordpress.org/cli/commands/)
 ##### Example

 ```js